JungleCatSoftware/AWS-Toolkit/README.md

 this repository and use it to load a base configuration and save it as an AMI.

+## IAM Role
+When using these scripts to create AMIs, they must be granted a role with access to the following actions:

+- ec2:CreateImage

 ## How to Use
-There are two methods for using this code to bootstrap your EC2 AMIs
+There are two methods for using this code to bootstrap your EC2 AMIs.

 ### Full User Data
 The complete contents of the `UserData` script can be pasted into the